top of page

 Checkout reimagined

-• Reduced no of steps (3) with a clear content hierarchy
+• Fewer steps (3) with a clear content hierarchy

-• The payment section consolidated into a single-step
+• Consolidated payment section into a single step

-Native app tray behaviour on mobile for editing customer details within the journey
+• Native app tray behavior on mobile for editing details

 • Redesigned order confirmation emails